logicappsio/LogicAppsAsyncResponseSample/README.md

 # Logic Apps Async Response Sample

 This sample shows how to create an HTTP Async Response pattern that works for Azure Logic Apps.
-For logic details, see the AsyncController.
+For logic details, see the AsyncController.cs file.
 By default, the Logic Apps engine times out after 1-2 minutes for an open HTTP Request.
 When you set up this async pattern, you can make the Logic Apps engine wait for a task that takes longer to finish (as long as you have data stored for your flow, which is up to 1 year for Premium plans).